 Medicare Supplement (Medigap) Insurance

-Medicare Supplement Plan Coverage
+Medicare Supplement plan coverage

 - Medicare Part A coinsurance costs up to an additional 365 days after Original Medicare benefits are exhausted

-- Medicare Part A hospice care coinsurance or copayments
+- Medicare Part A hospice care coinsurance or copayment

-- Medicare Part B coinsurance or copayments
+- Medicare Part B coinsurance or copayment

-- First three pints of blood used in a medical procedure
+- First three pints of blood each year

 Plans that include additional coverage, such as Plan F, may also offer a variation of the following additional benefits: